 What Is Technostress?

-Technostress is caused by an inability to adapt to using modern technologies to complete tasks in a healthy manner.
+Technostress is caused by an inability to adapt to using modern technologies to complete tasks healthily.
 For example, spending too much time on computers can cause technostress, and it may be hard to cut down, resulting in stress and irritability.
 Technostress can present itself in many forms, including:

 Techno–insecurity

-Techno-insecurity is as a result of being afraid of falling behind.
-This could be due to lack of technical knowledge and skills, or the fear of asking for help.
-To prevent techno-insecurity, make sure to take your time to learn about the technical skills that are needed for your role.
-You could also research into technology or the task at hand for extra information.
-Do not be afraid to ask for help or for training, it is likely that other employees will be feeling the same.
+Techno-insecurity is a result of being afraid of falling behind.
+This could be due to a lack of technical knowledge and skills, or the fear of asking for help.
+To prevent techno-insecurity, make sure to take your time to learn about the technical skills that are needed for your job.
+Do not be afraid to ask for help or training, it is likely that other employees will be feeling the same.
 If this is the case, bringing the issue to light may result in a group training session for techno-insecure employees, or a 1-1 session to bring you up to date if you feel behind.

 Techno-complexity

 Techno-complexity occurs due to a lack of training or technical support.
 Similar to techno-insecurity, this can result in the feeling of falling behind.
 To overcome techno-complexity, concentrate on one task at a time.
-It is easy to start drowning in work when you can’t work the systems.
+It is easy to start drowning in work when you don't understand the systems.
 Technology is ever-changing and it can be difficult to keep up with the latest updates and platforms.
 Similar to techno-insecurity, don’t be afraid to ask for training.
-Also, signing up to online courses or watching videos on how to work the systems in your role could help.
+Also, signing up for online courses or watching videos on how to work the systems in your job could help.

 Techno-addiction

-Techno-addiction is the feeling of being a work-a-holic and being excessively devoted to spending time doing work.
-To overcome techno-addiction, cutting down on screentime is the best way to start.
+Techno-addiction is the feeling of being a workaholic and being excessively devoted to spending time doing work.
+To overcome techno-addiction, cutting down on screen time is the best way to start.
 It is important to take regular breaks and disconnect when you are finished with your work day.
-Outside of office hours, it is important to sign out and step away from the work desk.
+Outside of office hours, it is important to sign out and step away from your desk.
 Take time for yourself and focus on achieving a work-life balance.
-Instead, take walks with your family, start a new hobby or spend time with friends.
-This way, you are not solely focused on work and you can relax, the emails will always be there when you log back in.
+Instead, go for a walk, start a new hobby or spend time with friends.
+This way you are not solely focused on work and you can relax - the emails will always be there when you log back in.

 With increased remote working, technostress is becoming very common.
 By implementing preventative measures, you will naturally become less technostressed so you can lead a healthier and more productive lifestyle.